 Free Shakespeare on the Common is made possible each year through a combination of grants, sponsorships, and donations collected through the Friends Section program.
 The Friends Section consists of lawn chairs set in front of the stage for your convenience.
-Individuals can reserve a chair at a performance with a donation of $75 per chair, with all proceeds going directly towards the cost of the production.
+Individuals can reserve a chair at a performance with a donation of $60 per chair, with all proceeds going directly towards the cost of the production.
+After July 17th, chairs increase to $75 during performance weeks.
 Online reservations can be made up to 5 hours prior to the performance.
 Friends Section chairs are pre-assigned.
 All donations are NON-REFUNDABLE and NON-TRANSFERABLE.
 Proceeds from the Friends Section help keep Shakespeare on the Common free for all!

 Faran Tahir returns to Boston where he was first seen as Oberon in the Commonwealth Shakespeare Company’s very first production of “Free Shakespeare on the Common” in A Midsummer Night’s Dream at Copley Square.
 He has recently played the title role of Othello at the Shakespeare Theatre in Washington DC to rave reviews, and has performed in over 50 roles in major theaters across the US in classical and contemporary roles, including the A.R.T.
 The Goodman Theatre, Lincoln Center, and Manhattan Theatre Club.
 He has also appeared in 20 films and over 75 television roles.
 Recent film credits include the President in “Elysium” (2013), with Matt Damon and Jodi Foster; “Escape Plan” (2013), starring alongside Arnold Schwarzenegger and Sylvester Stallone; “Star Trek” (2009); and as the unforgettably vicious nemesis in “Iron Man” (2008), opposite Robert Downey Jr. and Gwyneth Paltrow.
 Tahir’s work on television spans across all genres, with recurring roles on “Scandal”, “Prison Break”, “Once Upon a Time”, “12 Monkeys”, “American Crime”, “Satisfaction”, “Dallas” a